 How Solar Monitoring System Works?

-Generally, the solar monitoring system comes built-in with solar system’s inverter.
-Separate modules are also available but all monitoring systems works through system’s inverters.
+Generally, the solar monitoring system comes built-in with the solar system’s inverter.
+Separate modules are also available but all monitoring systems work through the system’s inverters.

 Then you can use your smartphone or any other gadget you may have for accessing this information about your solar system.
 On-site monitoring systems can also be installed when necessary.
 Systems with cellular capabilities can be installed when you want to access the information without a Wi-Fi connection (no internet access) through the cloud.
 However, some solar panel monitoring systems won’t run without a Wi-Fi connection.